etherlinkcom/docs/docs/network/operators.md

 ## Nodes

 Anyone can run Etherlink [EVM nodes](/network/evm-nodes) and [Smart Rollup nodes](/network/smart-rollup-nodes), and due to the optimistic nature of Tezos [Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) it takes only one honest Smart Rollup node operator to keep Etherlink secure.
-Honest nodes can catch any misbehavior by other nodes by refuting their incorrect commitments.
+Honest Rollup Nodes can catch any misbehavior by other nodes by refuting their incorrect commitments.

 These organizations currently run Etherlink nodes: